maldoinc/wireup/docs/pages/services.md

 # Services

 A service in Wireup is any class or function decorated with `@service`.
-While services can live in any module, their containing modules must be registered with the container via `service_modules` when calling `wireup.create_sync_container` or `wireup.create_async_container`.
+While services can live in any module, their containing modules must be registered with the container.

-You also don't need to register each module separately, only the top level modules are sufficient as the container will perform a recursive scan.
+When creating a container, you can use the `service_module` parameter to pass a list of modules which Wireup will recursively scan for services, or pass them to the `services` parameter which accepts a list of classes and functions decorated with `@service` or `@abstract`.

 ## Class Services